-- The perpetrator will be asked at a suitable point to genuinely apologise, in writing or in person.
-(Appendix 7 'Reflect and Resolve') - Children will be encouraged to reconcile any issues over a period of time so that any injustices can be rectified.
+• The perpetrator will be asked at a suitable point to genuinely apologise, in writing or in person and restorative work will take place.
+Children will be encouraged to reconcile any issues over a period of time so that any injustices can be rectified.